Ursinus College: 21st Century

 Ursinus College was profiled in New York Times education editor Loren Pope's popular guidebook, Colleges That Change Lives in 2006.

 In 2006, the college attempted to capitalize on J. D. Salinger's brief time there by establishing a "J. D. Salinger Scholarship" which would allow a freshman to study creative writing and live in Salinger's dormitory room for a year.
 However, the reclusive author's representatives wrote to the college within a week to ask that his name be removed.
 The college conceded and named it simply the College Creative Writing Award though it is known colloquially as the "Not the J.D.
 Salinger Scholarship."

 In 2011, Ursinus was designated as a Top Ten Up and Coming College by U.S. News & World Report.

 Bobby Fong, former president of Butler University, began his tenure as the 13th president of Ursinus on July 1, 2011.
 Fong died suddenly of natural causes at his home in Collegeville in 2014.
 Terry Winegar, the Dean and Executive Vice President for Academic Affairs, was appointed Interim President.

 Brock Blomberg, Dean of the Robert Day School of Economics and Finance at Claremont McKenna College, was named 17th president of Ursinus in 2015.
 Blomberg announced that he planned to depart Ursinus in September 2021 for the California Institute of Integral Studies.

 Robyn Hannigan, former provost of Clarkson University and patented inventor in the field of medical technology, was named the 19th President of Ursinus College in 2022.
 Hannigan began her duties on July 1, 2022, and was abruptly removed from her position on October 23, 2025.
-Ursinus College Provost Gundolf Graml was named Interim President following Hannigan's removal.
+Ursinus College Provost Gundolf Graml served as interim president following Hannigan's removal and on April 8, 2026, he was named president.